Riverside Drive (Manhattan): Mansions and row houses

 At the end of the 19th century, the eastern side of Riverside Drive was lined with luxuriously finished rowhouses interspersed with free-standing mansions set in large lawns.
 Several freestanding mansions were built along Riverside Drive in the late 19th and early 20th centuries, at a time when developers envisioned Riverside Drive as a rival to the millionaires' row on Fifth Avenue.
 The Isaac L. Rice Mansion at 89th Street, and the Schinasi Mansion at 107th Street, are the only remaining freestanding mansions on Riverside Drive.
 The Charles M. Schwab House, built in 1905 for steel magnate Charles M. Schwab on a full city block between 73rd and 74th streets, was replaced in 1950 by the 18-story Schwab House apartment building.

 Riverside Drive includes several notable row houses as well, which were generally occupied by the middle class, though comparatively few townhouses remain standing.
 Near 72nd Street, the Prentiss residence at 1 Riverside Drive and the Kleeberg residence at 3 Riverside Drive (both New York City designated landmarks) were developed in the late 1890s as part of a group of four ornate row houses.
-There are several rowhouses with stepped gables at 74–78 Riverside Drive, a relative rarity on the avenue, where most row houses were designed in the Beaux-Arts style.
+There are several rowhouses with stepped gables in the Riverside Drive–West 80th–81st Streets Historic District at 74–78 Riverside Drive, a relative rarity on the avenue, where most row houses were designed in the Beaux-Arts style.
 At 83rd Street is a set of houses designed by Clarence True in 1899, which are all designated as city landmarks.
 The same architect designed other houses along the avenue between 72nd and 84th streets, including a set of houses on 80th and 81st streets that he designed along with Charles H. Israel.
 The Baumgarten House at 294 Riverside Drive, designed in 1901 by Schickel & Ditmars, is also a city landmark.
-The block between 105th and 106th streets contains the Beaux-Arts–styled Davis Mansion at 330 Riverside Drive and the "Seven Beauties" at 331–337 Riverside Drive.
+The block between 105th and 106th streets contains the Beaux-Arts–styled Davis Mansion at 330 Riverside Drive, part of the Riverside–West 105th Street Historic District's "Seven Beauties" at 330–337 Riverside Drive.
+Between 107th and 108th streets are 352 and 353 Riverside Drive, a pair of rowhouses on the National Register of Historic Places.